Hordeum murinum: Subspecies

-Within Hordeum, there are 2 subgenera and 4 sections with 4 different genotypes.
-The clade that is the sister taxon to H. murinum is H. bulbosum and H. vulgare.
+The last is the tetraploid Hordeum murinum ssp. murinum.

+Evolution

+Jakob & Blattner 2009 find the diploid subspecies H. m. ssp. glaucum is the only extant parent contributing to contemporary H. m. populations.
+They find that another species of the same group – an extinct member of the Xu group – combined with it to form the tetraploids, and another unknown extinct species then contributed to the hexaploids.

 Uses

 Although H. murinum is considered a difficult weed in cereal crop fields, it is useful for feeding grazing animals.
 It is also the main source of forage for cattle production in areas with water deficits.

 Cultural significance

 In England in the late 20th century among children the plant was referred to colloquially as the 'Flea Dart', from the aerodynamic shape of its seedhead, and the aphids that are often present within it in its immature state.
 In China the subspecies leporinum is a common ingredient in the spring Qingming Festival snack qīngtuán.